Mexico–Russia relations

-Mexico–Russia relations are the diplomatic relations between the United Mexican States and the Russian Federation.
+The nations Mexico and Russia initially established diplomatic relations in 1890.
+In 1924, Mexico recognized and established diplomatic relations with the Soviet Union.
+In 1930, Mexico broke diplomatic relations with the USSR and granted asylum to Leon Trotsky (who was later killed in Mexico City in 1940).
+In 1943, Mexico and the USSR re-established diplomatic relations.
+After the dissolution of the union, Mexico once again established diplomatic relations with the current Russian Federation in 1992.

 Both nations are members of the Asia-Pacific Economic Cooperation, G-20 major economies and the United Nations.

-Today the two countries share extensive partnerships in areas such as space, trade and military technologies as well as telecommunications.

 History

-In 1806 the Russian Empire under Emperor Alexander I, began an ambitious plan to expand its activities in Alaska (settled from the 1780s) and in California (then under control of the Spanish Empire).
+In 1806 the Russian Empire under Emperor Alexander I, began to expand its activities in Alaska (settled from the 1780s) and in California (then under control of the Spanish Empire).
 In 1806 the Russian diplomat and explorer Nikolai Rezanov arrived in California in order to secure food production for Russian fur-trade colonies.
 In 1812 the Russian-American Company established Fort Ross in present-day northern California.

 Mexico and Russia formally established diplomatic relations on 1 December 1890 in Mexico City, with Baron Roman Rosen representing Emperor Alexander III of Russia.
 In 1891 the first Russian legation opened in the Mexican capital.
 During respective revolutions; 1910–1920 in Mexico and 1917 in Russia; diplomatic relations between the two countries were practically non-existent.